-So as far as math goes, you can break it up all kind of ways.
+So as far as a typical math sequence goes, you can break it up in all kinds of ways.
 The key is how much time did you spend and what does your school (cover) require.
 We see some who call it

-What I would suggest is to first find out where he plans to go to college (or the options including what specific fields of study) then contact them and ask what they would like to see.
+What I would suggest is to first find out where your student plans to go to college (or the options including what specific fields of study) then contact them and ask what they would like to see.
 Once you get to the department level advisors, you will get some good counsel.
-And, I would do this no matter what.
+DEPARTMENT LEVEL is key!!!
+Not just the admissions or Freshman counselors.
+I would do this no matter what.
 They might have other helpful hints you can use now.
 Do not worry about it being too soon.
 You are making a plan, and rather than listen to all the common advice about what they want to hear, just hear it from them.

 But trust me, even in engineering we would never run off a student for lack of high school courses or high school grades.
 They are going to focus on those test scores and their own entrance/placement tests.
 (Which are written by the same people who write the ACT.)

 Not Going the College Path?
 Want some Math Application Studies?

 Maybe you aren’t headed to the ACT/SAT or college admissions office.
 You just want to learn some useful, real-life math applications for entrepreneurship endeavors, trade careers, and controlling your financial life.
 Here is another scope and sequence that’s good education for everyone.

 Career Planning (NOT a math credit, but a great way to spend a summer or junior/senior year defining the right path for your student’s future) – a great business or elective credit.

 Entrepreneurship 101 – Building Your Own Business (Not a math credit, but definitely a career path.) – a great business or elective credit.